Analysis shows most expensive gas in Jacksonville - NewsBreak

 $--

-The title of cheapest gas, meanwhile, goes to Murphy USA at 1951 W Morton Ave.
-As of 04:43 PM, Tuesday, they had regular listed at $3.09 per gallon.
+The title of cheapest gas, meanwhile, goes to Sam's Club at 1170 Western Blvd.
+As of 05:41 PM, Tuesday, they had regular listed at $2.84 per gallon.

 Comments / 0